Prinsphield/prinsphield.github.io/_pages/about.md

   - /about.html
 ---

-I currently work as a software engineer at Google Research.
+I currently work as a software engineer at Google DeepMind.
 I obtained my PhD degree from the University of California Merced, under the guidance of Prof. [Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang/).
 Before that, I obtained my M.S. degree at School of Mathematical Sciences, Peking University in 2018 and B.S. degree at Taishan College, Shandong University in 2015.